 Griot, which is one of the most popular Haitian dishes, it is also one of the most affordable meals you can make.
 The dish consist of the cheapest cut of pork (shoulder or butt,) rice and beans, and plantain bananas.
 I usually buy a leaner cut of pork over the fatty pieces, pork butt in general has a lot more fat in in.
 I buy my pork shoulder de-boned and skinned at the Asian supermarkets.
 It saves you a lot of work and is cheaper!
 Here I am showing you how to make the pork, fast and tasty.
 Don’t forget to keep the juices that you cooked the pork in, that becomes the sauce you put on the rice and beans and plantains.
 If you want the other recipes to complete the dish, don’t forget to click on the links below.

-In a large pot drizzle the bottom with a bit of oil and add all the pork chunks.
+- In a large pot drizzle with a bit of oil and add all the pork chunks.
 Add the seasoning and the minced garlic and fry for a couple of minutes.
 Add the tomato paste, diced onion and carrots and fry for another 3 minutes.
 Add the rest of the ingredients; sugar, red chilies, cloves and white vinegar.
-Once you add the vinegar cover the pot and reduce heat to medium-low and simmer without touching it for at least 20 minutes.
+Once you add the vinegar cover the pot and reduce heat to medium-low and simmer without touching it for at least 15 minutes.

-After 20 minutes, check on the seasoning and if you like your sauce a bit spicy then add one more chili pepper.
+- After 15 minutes, check on the seasoning and if you like your sauce a bit spicy then add one more chili pepper.
 If you prefer it a bit sweeter add a bit more sugar.
 The pork is ready when you test with a fork and it is super tender but not falling apart.
-You still need to be able to pick it up with you tongs without it disappearing into the sauce.

-Line a baking pan with aluminum foil and place the pieces of tender pork on it.
-Broil on low until golden brown on each side.
+- Line a baking pan with aluminum foil and place the pieces of tender pork on it.
+Broil on high until golden brown on each side.
+Enjoy 🙂